electric-eloquence/fp-eslint/README.md

 <a href="https://github.com/adametry/gulp-eslint#eslintoptions" target="_blank">
 gulp-eslint</a> API.
 However, it looks like gulp-eslint has been abandoned and may never be made compatible with the latest ESLint.
-Therefore, any old `pref.yml` options for fp-eslint must be updated according to the following API in order to work with this version of fp-eslint:
+Therefore, any old `pref.yml` options for fp-eslint must be updated according to the new API in order to work with this version of fp-eslint:

 ```yaml
 eslint: